icgw/FCA-Map/README.md

 > Ontology matching system based on formal concept analysis.

-This is a long descrition.
+This is a long description.

 ## Table of Contents